nautobot/nautobot-plugin-golden-config/docs/navigating-backup.md

 repo.
 For the simplist use case you can set environment variables for `NAPALM_USERNAME`, `NAPALM_PASSWORD`, and `DEVICE_SECRET`.
 For more complicated use cases, please refer to the plugin documentation linked above.

-# Remove Settings
+# Line Removals

-The remove settings is a series of regex patterns to identify lines that should be removed.
+The line removals settings is a series of regex patterns to identify lines that should be removed.
 This is helpful as there are usually parts of the configurations that will change each time.
 A match simply means to remove.

 In order to specify line removals.
 Navigate to **Plugins -> Line Removals**.
 Click the **Add** button and fill out the details.